webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

   - analytic tools(failure, response, request, views, load performance) to understand what users are doing with your apps.
   - Apps hosted on-premises, in a hybrid environment, or in any public cloud.
   - ![application insights](img/application_insights.PNG)
+- **WebJobs**
+  - run script in the same instance as web app. no additional charge.

 ## Azure Networks and Network Security Groups